erpnet/ErpNet.Api.Client/README.md

 ERP.net Developer Documentation:
 https://docs.erp.net/dev/

+## Branching Strategy

+### Main Branch (`main`)

+The `main` branch contains the **current in-development version** of the library, which includes features and updates aligned with upcoming releases of ERP.net.
+This version is not yet officially released and is subject to change.
+Use this branch if you're contributing or testing new features, but note that it is **not intended for production use**.

+### Stable Releases

+For **stable and production-ready versions** of the library corresponding to specific major updates of ERP.net, please refer to the appropriate version branch (e.g., `23`, `24`).
+Each version branch is tied to a specific major release of ERP.net, ensuring stability and compatibility.

 ## ErpNet.Api.Client
 This library provides a generic ODATA service and ODATA command for building API HTTP requests.
 The JSON result is paresed to IDictionary<string, object> containting the entity properties.